Am I qualified for a placement?

 Where are the jobs located?

-LaunchCode apprenticeships are located in our hub cities and the surrounding areas: St. Louis, South Florida, Kansas City, Rhode Island, Seattle, and Portland.
+LaunchCode apprenticeships are located in our hub cities and the surrounding areas: Saint Louis, Kansas City, and Philadelphia.
 In rare occasions we have placed people into apprenticeships outside of our hub cities.

 How do you evaluate candidates?

 We are not fixed on traditional credentials like a CS degree or relevant work experience.
 We evaluate candidates on their drive, potential to learn new skills quickly, ability to work with others, and technical skills.
 The process has three phases: online application, online coding puzzle, and an interview.
-Interview has a behavioral part and a technical part.
-If we believe the candidate can be a good LaunchCoder, then we start connecting them with the kind of jobs that they are interested in.
+The interview has a behavioral part and a technical part.
+If the applicant demonstrates that they are job ready, then we start connecting them with the kind of jobs that they are interested in.

 I live outside of the US, can I apply?